 The error signal from this loop is filtered and routed to second input on the common mode board servo, providing feedback to the input mode cleaner and the VCO controlling the 79.4 MHz AOM of the PSL Frequency Stability Servo (FSS).
 This feedback path is termed the 'common mode' path in the ALS scheme.
+A detailed description of the heterodyne implementation is found in Arm Length Stabilization (ALS) Vertex Detection System, T1400317.

 A second heterodyne measurement is obtained by combining the beams transmitted by both arm cavities.
-On the PSL table these beams are only \sim XX mm apart, they will be separated by appropriately placed apertures.
+On the HAM1 table these beams are only $\sim 8.5$ mm apart ('Opposite CP Wedge Angle Orientation: CPy -X, CPx -Y' in ALS Beams @ HAM1, L1200282).
+The beams are directed through a vacuum viewport onto ISCT1 were they will be separated by a prism and appropriately placed apertures.

 Demodulation at 157.9 MHz uncovers the phase difference between the two transmitted beams.
 This signal is digitised and sent to the end stations via the reflective memory network where it is fed back to the ETMs differentially.
 This control path is referred to as the 'Differential Mode' in the ALS scheme.
+A detailed description of the heterodyne implementation is found in Arm Length Stabilization (ALS) Vertex Detection System, T1400317.
 A schematic of the ALS vertex optics is presented in figure 6.